TresAmigosSD/SMV/docs/FAQ.md

 a good starting point.
 Most relevant knowledge on Spark is the DataFrame operation session of the [Spark SQL and DataFrame](http://spark.apache.org/docs/latest/sql-programming-guide.html).

-We are creating a project template for quick start.
+We also have an [example project](examples/01GetStart/README.md) to help users to jump start.

 ## Do I need to setup a cluster to start using SMV?
 No. Spark and SMV both works well on local machines.